xaizek/uncov/README.md

 * Code highlighting.
 * Comparison of coverage.
 * Displaying parts of files that need attention with regard to coverage.
+* Can be used from Vim via the plugin provided.

 ### Status ###